Boltholes made for BBQs

 From left to right: Mynydd Ednyfed’s outside table, its lawn in front of the house and conservatory, its Kamado BBQ

-Morannedd, Anglesey – For coastal suppers with salt in the air
+Moranedd, Anglesey – For coastal suppers with salt in the air

 There’s something effortlessly relaxed about evenings here.
-Maybe it’s the vast skies, or the proximity to the water, but BBQs at Morannedd tend to stretch into stargazing by the lake, with the last of the warmth lingering in the air.
+Maybe it’s the vast skies, or the proximity to the water, but BBQs at Moranedd tend to stretch into stargazing by the lake, with the last of the warmth lingering in the air.

 From left to right: Moranedd’s open sea view, Moranedd